 Supplemental Security Income (SSI) Data in the July 2021 Report

 The July 2021 SSD benefits statistics report also lists SSI beneficiaries and average benefit amounts for specific age groups.
-Every SSI beneficiary group shrank during the 30-day period between June and July’s reports:
+Every SSI beneficiary group shrank during the 30-day period since June’s report came out: